CiscoDevNet/terraform-provider-nxos/.changelog/fix-list-child-upsert.md

-- Fix update of list children (e.g. ACL entries) returning `Duplicate sequence number`/duplicate object errors by emitting `status: "created,modified"` in the DME request body
+- Fix `nxos_access_list`: updating an existing access list entry no longer fails with `Duplicate sequence number`/duplicate object errors (regression of #204, re-reported in #453)